Once you learn how to die you learn how to liveMorrie Schwartz

 It was glorious and terrifying at the same time.
 I wanted to surrender to the feeling, yet was afraid to.

 In order to grow and change, we need to die.
 It’s one of the biggest lessons I have learned.
-A piece of us needs to go.
+A piece of us needs to let go.
+Let go of the old ways, old fears that once made us happy, but now seem a prison.

 ‘In order to grow and change we need to die, piece by piece’Richard Collison